ywabiko/pcb/README.md

 ### piamp1

-A HAT-like add-on board that adds I2S DAC PCM5102A and OP amp NJM5532D that should work as an headphone amplifier (HPA).
+A HAT-like add-on board that adds I2S DAC PCM5102A and OP amp NJM5532D to Raspberry Pi 3.
+This should work as an headphone amplifier (HPA) more natually than zeroamp1 thanks to NJM5532D.

 This PCB uses a circuit that was remixed from [Raspberry Pi B+ for Sound source](http://www.single-ended.com/why-dont-use-raspberry-pi.htm).